TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Update imgui later for cool features like builtin tabs

-- Map transmission
+- Community map transmission
 	- Maybe asynchronously compress the entire map to .7z

-- Maybe a separate folder for official arenas?

 - Disallow exporting to lua when playtesting

+- Gameplay fixes

+- Gameplay bugs
+	- The problems with walls
+		- Can walk through
+		- Can shoot through

 - LPM acts as Q when hands are empty
 	- Punches when no weapons